aci-ref/facilitation_leading_practices/activities/08-connections.md

 facilitator (see discussions and references on peer-learning in *[Education and Training of Researchers](../06-education/)*).
-To some extent, knowledge exchange between peers can be a crucial component of the assistance and education of individual researchers, and in a way that scales beyond the facilitator’s own efforts.
+To some extent, knowledge exchange between peers can be a crucial component of the assistance and education of individual researchers and in a way that scales beyond the facilitator’s own efforts.